ViswanathBalusu/Agrothon/README.md

 ## Installation
 - Via **pip**
   - First fill the variables in `agrothon-sample.env` and rename it to `agrothon.env`
-  - you can extend all tha variables that are in the [Base Config](agrothon/BaseConfig.py)
+  - you can extend all tha variables from [Base Config](agrothon/BaseConfig.py)
   - Get the latest [Release](https://github.com/viswanathbalusu/Agrothon/releases/latest/download/Agrothon-Data.tar.gz) of data directory and untar in it the same directory where you placed `agrothon.env`

       ```
       tar -xzf Agrothon-Data.tar.gz
       ```
-  - Then Create a Virtual Environment(Optional but Recommended)
+  - Then Create a Virtual Environment (Optional but Recommended) and then install Agrothon with

       ```
       pip install Agrothon
       ```
   - There are two commands in Agrothon
-    - `agroserver` - Which actually starts the Uvicorn Server on a Unix Domain Socket, So you should use a Reverse proxy (Preferably Caddy)
+    - `agroserver` - Which actually starts the Uvicorn Server on a Unix Domain Socket at `/usr/agrothon.sock`, So you should use a Reverse proxy (Preferably Caddy)
     - `agrothon` - Which starts the telegram bot

 - Via **Docker**